 41 Our discussion does not apply to every government policy that has redistributive consequences.
-It only applies in those cases facto (synchronous) method of enumeration.
+It only applies in those cases where people have to make choices without knowing how others are making their respective choices.
+This condition is not easy to satisfy.
+It is satisfied in the case of the census because of the specific structure of the exercise, that is, extended de facto (synchronous) method of enumeration.